-FY 2020-21 Sustainable Transportation Planning Grant Program Update
+Caltrans Announces the FY 2020-21 Sustainable Transportation Planning Grant Awards

 - Sustainable Communities Grants ($29.5 million) to encourage local and regional planning that furthers state goals, including, but not limited to, the goals and best practices cited in the Regional Transportation Plan Guidelines adopted by the California Transportation Commission.

 - Strategic Partnerships Grants ($4.5 million) to identify and address statewide, interregional, or regional transportation deficiencies on the State highway system in partnership with Caltrans.
-The transit component that will fund planning projects that address multimodal transportation deficiencies with a focus on transit.
+A sub-category funds transit-focused planning projects that address multimodal transportation deficiencies.

 FY 2020-21 Grants Schedule